andre-st/dotfiles/README.md

 sometimes on my own systems (GB, CPC, C64, PC), sometimes with friends/cousins (C64, Megadrive, Game Gear, PS, NES, PC) or in a youth club (C64, NES).
-Then there was a long PC-only phase without any games.
+Then there was a decade long PC-only phase without any games.
-By the time I turned 40, I'd bought a handheld console again.

-Couple of titles that I remember better (apparently liked adventures and platformers in particular):
+Couple of better titles that I remember (apparently liked adventures and platformers in particular):

 | Platform / Time | 1990s | 2000s | 2010s | 2020s _and Future_
 |-----------------|-------|-------|-------|-------